ahmed8fre/github.io/README.md

 Welcome to my portfolio!
 I am AHMAD, a dedicated software developer focused on delivering cutting-edge and innovative technological solutions.

 Driven by a passion for technical challenges and a commitment to quality, I strive to transform complex ideas into practical and effective digital products.
-My goal is to build strong, reliable, and scalable software solutions that meet my clients' needs and exceed their expectations.
+My goal is to build strong, reliable, and scalable software solutions that meet my clients' needs and and exceed their expectations.

 ---